rbeatt/worknight-api/README.md

 These contributions include work across controller, service, validator and DAO layers and were delivered during the sprint-based development cycle.

+## Repository cleanup for sharing
+This repository has been prepared for public review.
+CI workflows, deployment configuration and any files that contained account-specific settings or secrets were removed to protect credentials and third-party accounts.
+A backup branch containing the original history was created during cleanup but has now been removed from the remote repository.
+The codebase retains application logic, tests and supporting scripts useful for reviewers.

+If you want a fully clean history (no prior commits or author metadata), the repository was reinitialized during cleanup; contact me if you need the archived history restored.

 ## Notes for reviewers
 - See `src/main/java` for the implementation and `test/` for unit and integration tests.
 - SQL migration and test data are available in the `scripts/` folder.

-## Repository cleanup for sharing
-This repository has been prepared for public review.
-CI workflows, deployment configuration and any files that contained account-specific settings or secrets have been removed or redacted to protect credentials and third-party accounts.
-The codebase retains application logic, tests and supporting scripts useful for reviewers.

-If you want a fully clean history (no prior commits or author metadata), you can remove the Git history and reinitialize the repository before pushing to a new account — see the steps in this README or ask me to perform that for you.

-License: (add license if desired)